PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 A draft is not part of the protocol spec.
 It is a convenience provided to users of this library.
 You could absolutely write messages by hand, calculate their signatures, convert everything to Base32 and manually add them to the database.
 This would be extremely tedious, however, so the draft functionality was added for convenience.

+The examples below will center around the creation of a fictitious gardening journal app, a use case that Pigeon is well suited for.

 Let's see if we have a draft to work with:

 ```ruby